Ravn-Tech/HyperTag/README.md

 **Directory Import**: Import your existing directory hierarchies using ```$ hypertag import path/to/directory```.
 HyperTag converts it automatically into a tag hierarchy using metatagging.

+**Fuzzy Matching Queries**: HyperTag uses fuzzy matching to minimize friction in the unlikely case of a typo.

 **File Type Groups**: HyperTag automatically creates folders containing common files (e.g. Images: jpg, png, etc., Documents: txt, pdf, etc., Source Code: py, js, etc.), which can be found in ```HyperTagFS```.

 **HyperTagFS Daemon  (Experimental)**: Monitors `HyperTagFS` for user changes.
 Currently supports file and directory (tag) deletions + directory (name as query) creation with automatic query result population.